Judges 16

 Judges 16 is the sixteenth chapter of the Book of Judges in the Old Testament or the Hebrew Bible.
 According to Jewish tradition the book was attributed to the prophet Samuel, but modern scholars view it as part of the Deuteronomistic History, which spans in the books of Deuteronomy to 2 Kings, attributed to nationalistic and devotedly Yahwistic writers during the time of the reformer Judean king Josiah in 7th century BCE.
-This chapter records the activities of judges Samson. belonging to a section comprising Judges 13 to 16 and Judges 6:1 to 16:31.
+This chapter records the activities of judge Samson. belonging to a section comprising Judges 13 to 16 and Judges 6:1 to 16:31.

 Text

 This chapter was originally written in the Hebrew language.
 It is divided into 31 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

 Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally was made in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
 (Note: The whole book of Judges is missing from the extant Codex Sinaiticus.)